-OBLIGATIONS OF THE PRIVATE PARTNER (AND RIGHTS OF THE PUBLIC PARTNER) RISKS, CHANGES AND DISPUTES RIGHTS OF THE PRIVATE PARTNER (AND OBLIGATIONS OF THE PUBLIC PARTNER Technical requirements (including construction requirements) and performance requirements (typically in an annex).
+OBLIGATIONS OF THE PRIVATE PARTNER (AND RIGHTS OF THE PUBLIC PARTNER) RISKS, CHANGES AND DISPUTES RIGHTS OF THE PRIVATE PARTNER (AND OBLIGATIONS OF THE PUBLIC PARTNER) Technical requirements (including construction requirements) and performance requirements (typically in an annex).
 Other obligations: Environmental & Social requirements, labor and safety, etc. Performance guarantee.
 Insurance requirements.
+Time requirements.
 Reporting obligations.
 Monitoring provisions.
 Remedies -contract breaches and penalty system.
-Remedies -events of default, right to step in by the PA, termination for default.
-Financial structure provisions and financial regulations: changes in control limits, limits to debt/ minimum equity, use of fund reserves, refinancing gains sharing, etc. (Sharing revenues or paying fees in in some user -pays PPPs).
+Remedies -contract breaches and penalty system.
+Remedies -contract of default, right to step in by the PA, termination for default.
+Financial structure provisions and financial regulations: changes in control limits, limits to debt/minimum equity, use of fund reserves, refinancing gains sharing, etc. (Sharing revenues or paying fees in in some user -pays PPPs).
 Hand back requirements and hand back regulation.
 Force majeure definition and other exempted risks (compensation events and relief events) definition and conditions.
 Other contractual changes.
 Dispute resolution procedures.
 Confidentiality and information disclosure Termination provisions.
 Revenue mechanism/payment mechanism (for government-pays).
 When payment starts and how payments are calculated and senled.
 Other payments and compensation (in co-financing).
 Compensation for termination.
-Compensation for retained or shared risks in compensation events ("rebalancing" in some countries) and some force majeure events and conditions.
+Compensation events ("rebalancing" in some countries) and some force majeure events and conditions.
 Relief from obligations in relief / excuse events including force majeure.
+Right to terminate (for force majeure, for public party default).
 Right to refinance and transfer shares (on conditions and subject to authorizations).
-Right to pledge revenues and shares and lenders's rights.
+Rights to pledge revenues and shares and lenders's rights.